inclavare-containers/docker-attestation-agent/README.md

 ## Configuration

 You can modify the configuration of AA by setting the following environment variables when starting the container.

 ### AA_KBC_PARAMS

-- Usage: specify the KBC type and KBS address.
+- Usage: specify the KBC type and KBS address
 - Optional Value: AA_KBC_PARAMS=cc_kbc::{KBS_address}
 - Default Value: AA_KBC_PARAMS=cc_kbc::http://127.0.0.1:8085